HorvatJosip/clothing-store/doc/Course Notes.md

         setUser(response[0]);
     }

+    fetchFunc();
 }, [searchQuery]);
 ```

 ### Rules

 * The method we pass into `useEffect` cannot return anything - this means that asynchronous methods should be declared and then called after declaration
+  * The reason is because it can return a function that will be called once the component unmounts, nothing else is accepted as return value
 * `useEffect` must be positioned on the top level, it cannot be nested inside, for example, an if statement

+When we talk about rendering cycles in our components, we know that our `ShopPage` component will only re-render if either our props change or if we called `setState` inside (`useState` hook) or if the parent of this component (`App` component) ends up calling re-render.
+The only time we know that will happen is if the property on `App` component (called `currentUser`) changes.
+If we don't listen for that kind of change, we will end up calling `useEffect` twice (because the user signed in and the `App` component re-rendered).

+Giving an empty array to `useEffect` will cause a warning so we can pass in the method that comes from `mapDispatchToProps` because we know it won't change.

+If we need to do something once the component unmounts (in `componentWillUnmount`), we can return a function inside the first parameter that we give to `useEffect`.

 ## Cool Stuff